treeman/jonashietala/drafts/my_idea_for_a_payment_processor_for_the_coinparty_2020_hackathon.markdown

 # I couldn't find an existing solution that fits all my needs

 Turns out this is surprisingly hard.
 While it's possible my DuckDuckGo and Google skills have failed me, I couldn't find anything that fit my needs and they all require me to compromise on something.
 For instance:

+6. [BitPay][]

+   If I was a normal merchant I might prefer to get my payments in fiat, but it doesn't work with my requirements at all.

 1. [PayButton][]